jorisroovers/casa/README.md

 - Upgrade network gear
 - Replace macbook server with something more suited (although it works well...)
 - Only use zwave/zigbee (no WiFi) to interact with sensors

-# General Notes

-- You might see some references to ```casa-data```: this is a private repo I maintain that contains the actual data (encrypted) relevant to my home (usernames, passwords, secrets, IP addresses, etc).
-The roles and playbooks in this repo all use dummy defaults.
-- Since my family's mother tongue is Dutch, you'll see some Dutch language used here and there (mostly in the user-facing parts).
-- I keep my setup disconnected from the Internet for security and privacy reasons.
-There are some exceptions (like some Nest devices I use), but those connect outward to the internet themselves - it's not possible to directly connect to any device from the Internet as everything runs in a private network.
-- I have no idea how much time I've spend getting to this point, but I'm fairly certain it's a couple of hundreds of hours at least.
-Spread over about 4 years.
-- I've never done a calculation of how much the current setup has cost me, but I'd roughly guess it's about ~3000 EUR.
-Note that it also highly depends on how you calculate things.
-Do you account for a (smart) TV?
-What about smart audio speakers?
-An old laptop that you had still lying around that you use as a server?
-Light bulbs you needed to buy anyways but you bought smartbulbs instead? etc.
-- When I first started using home-assistant in 2016, things were in a very different state than they are today.
-This means I'd probably do things a bit differently if I'd start afresh today.
-So if you're looking at some code/config and wondering why I'm not using some out-of-the-box feature of home-assistant, changes are it didn't exist when I started out and I haven't come around to upgrading.
-- If you're new to home-automation and want to do something similar to this, I recommend getting a [Raspberry Pi](https://www.raspberrypi.org/products/) (get the latest model with the most compute power) and installing [HomeAssistant](https://www.home-assistant.io/) on it.
-Then get yourself a set of [Philips Hue](https://www2.meethue.com/en-us) or [Ikea Tradfri](https://www.ikea.com/us/en/catalog/products/20411562/) smart light bulbs and start playing!

 # Getting Started

 **Ok, the title of this section is a lie.
 Like I've mentioned at the start of this README, I don't really expect this playbook to work for anyone but me.
 But if you ARE me, here's how you actually run this against your target hosts :-).**